mwlon/numeri/README.md

 matrix0.plus(numeri.vector([1, 2]).broadcastOn(0)) //returns a matrix with [1, 2] added to each row
 matrix0.plus(numeri.vector([1, 2, 3]).broadcastOn(1)) //returns a matrix with [1, 2, 3] added to each column
 ```
+Note that broadcasted tensors also work in many other operations such as `stack`.

 # Reducing (single axis only)
 ```